JackTheFruit/OpenGL-Raytracer/README.md

 # OpenGL Raytracer

 This project is to learn the fundamentals of OpenGL and graphics programming.
-The following objectives will be completed by the end of this week.
+The following are the tasks to be completed.

 ```
 [x] Render simple shapes (spheres, cubes)